dianajoan/craft_app/readme.md

-# DIY CRAFT WEBSITE Project in Django
+# DIY CRAFT Website Project in php Laravel

 This site is teaching people how to make things out of the many things they have around them.